Greg-rug/Assignment-/Asteroids/README.md

 The observer pattern utilized for the game can be found in the game_observer package which contains the GameUpdateListener which ensures that all classes that implement this interface should be notified when a game is updated, meanwhile the ObservableGame class indicates that an observable game is an object that game update listeners can register to, so that when the game updates, they will be able to react to it.

 ### Util
 In this package there are the classes are some utility classes: Pair groups 2 different generic objects into a pair and PolarCoordinate enables view to draw spaceship in the proper direction.
+In this package there is ScoreDB class as well, which is class for Database on using MySQL.

 ## Evaluation
 The biggest strength of our project is main menu and menu bar.
 The code is clear, the view looks very pretty and its functionality works really good as well.
 On the other hand, we have not been able to implement several thing in a way we would like.
 Persistent highscore database is not integrated into the model due to technical issues with utilizing an MySQL server which seemingly does not allow for remote connection of other users to the database despite any attempts of granting server privileges, however, the classes for the database are still included in the package database.